Jason-Williams-github/Jason-Williams-github/README.md

 ## About Me
-I am a Full-stack Engineer that is always looking to grow my skills.
-I currently work with Talent Path and love it!
-They provide so many great opertunities to work for a array of companies as well as exposing me to so many new technologies.
+I am a dedicated full stack engineer who loves to learn.
+I am proficient in both front end and backend frameworks as well as working with databases

 ## Projects